webpack/webpack.js.org/content/configuration/output.md

 The name is used depending on the value of the [`output.libraryTarget`](#output-librarytarget) options.

 Note that `output.libraryTarget` defaults to `var`.
-This means if only `output.library` is used it is exported as variable declaration (when used as script tag it's avaiable in the global scope after execution).
+This means if only `output.library` is used it is exported as variable declaration (when used as script tag it's available in the global scope after execution).

 ## `output.libraryTarget`